batman084/DiceRoll/README.md

 Prerequisites:
 - [Java JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)

-Download the releases the open an admin terminal.
+Download the releases.
+Then open an admin terminal.
 CD into the directory and run the following command: `java -jar <file name>`

 ## Project Goals/Features:
-* Randomly selects number out of an array to choose the number of each of the dice
-* Rolling Animation while the dice are being rolled
-* There are two dice that are rolled, and both are shown as the final output
-* ASCII art with the dice face
+DiceRoll - Dice Roll game where you roll a dice and dice faces are displayed RockPaperScissors - Game where you play rock paper scissors against the computer CoinFlip - A simple coin flip animatio
+MainMenu - Main file that is running.
+It calls the other files.

 ## AP Test Parallels:
   * Arrays